 Are you a serious comic book collector with a disposable income?
 If so, then you might like the items in this luxury collection of comic books.
-For this Minted MethodShop list, we compiled the most expensive Stan Lee collectibles listed on eBay.
+For this Minted MethodShop list, we compiled the most expensive Stan Lee collectibles listed in the eBay comics section.
 Get your Amex Black Card ready.
 Hopefully, you have a six-figure or higher credit limit.

 Spider-Women Alpha # 1 Signed By Stan Lee ($2,000,000)

 There was only one Spider-Woman Alpha #1 comic book that Stan Lee signed before he died and this is it.
 If you want to add a very rare one-of-a-kind item to your Stan Lee memorabilia collection, then this might be what you are looking for.